-Devotees of our beloved Banana Pudding were likely raised having this Chocolate Vanilla Wafer Pudding version as well.
-Although the bananas are absent, the homemade chocolate custard, layered with vanilla wafers and topped with a fluffy meringue is an old fashioned dessert we all love and adore just as much as it’s cousin.
+Devotees of our beloved banana pudding were likely raised having this homemade chocolate pudding version as well.
+Although the bananas are absent, the homemade chocolate custard, layered with vanilla wafers, and topped with a fluffy meringue is an old-fashioned Southern dessert we all love and adore just as much as its cousin.
 This recipe was included in my third cookbook, Sweetness: Southern Recipes to Celebrate The Warmth, The Love, and The Blessings Of A Full Life.
-If you’d like to jump to the recipe, just scroll down.
-But if you’ve been finding yourself tired from time to time and might be able to benefit from a little encouragement, keep on reading.

 I stir my dry ingredients up a bit to combine them some.

-Add in milk and egg yolks and stir some more.
+Add milk and egg yolks to and stir some more.

-Place this over medium heat and stir constantly until thickened, about 10-15 minutes.
+Place this chocolate pudding mix over medium heat and stir constantly until thickened, about 10-15 minutes.
 Now y’all, when I say you need to stir constantly, I’m not kidding.
 The pudding can easily scorch but if you stir you’ll be fine.

 Folks used to always use double broilers for this but as long as you have a nice thick saucepan, this works perfectly.
 I haven’t used a double boiler since my college culinary classes and even then we only used it once and then we learned how to live happily without it.

-Here is our thickened pudding.
-As soon as it thickens stir in the vanilla flavoring and remove from the heat.
+Here is our thickened pudding mixture.
+As soon as it thickens, stir in the vanilla flavoring and remove it from the heat.

 If you want to top it with meringue, put your egg whites in a clean mixing bowl and beat ’em until they get foamy.
 Then add your sugar and beat again until stiff peaks form.

-Top with meringue and place this in a 325 oven for about 10-15 minutes, or until the meringue is lightly browned on top.
+Top with meringue and place this in a 325 oven for about 10-15 minutes, or until the meringue is golden brown on top.

 I love a meringue on top of pudding or pies but my mother hates it.
 She calls it calf slobber.
 It’s all good though.
 We honor each other’s weirdness.